 the department paid for their training through boot drives and other

-paid $10,000 for the equipment needed which includes wetsuits, life jackets, rope bags and water helmets.
+fundraisers, the Holmes County Board of County Commissioners paid $10,000 for the equipment needed which includes wetsuits, life jackets, rope bags and water helmets.

 The idea began to be tossed around after several rescues were performed when Hurricane Sally flooded the area, this is when Remmel knew this training would be invaluable.

-“It isnÂ’t often that we need to employ this type of rescue,” said Remmel.
+“It isn’t often that we need to employ this type of rescue,” said Remmel.
 “But it is always better to be safe than sorry.”
 PDL will also be working with Okaloosa and Santa Rosa Counties on an as needed basis and for refresher training and to practice keeping their skills honed.

 The swift water certification is just the first step in the ultimate goal for Ponce de Leon Fire Department – to attain status as a FEMA Urban Search and Recovery (USAR) Type 3 team.
-There are eight different requirements needed to be on call as a USAR teamsearch,
+There are eight different requirements needed to be on call as a USAR team– search,

 rescue, medicine, hazardous materials, logistics and planning,